 In 2013-2014, he was a Ted Scripps Fellow in Environmental Journalism at the University of Colorado-Boulder.
 In 2012, he was chosen as a Blue Earth Alliance photographer for his ongoing project “La Carretera: Life Along Peru’s Interoceanic Highway.”
 He has received funding from the Society of Environmental Journalists, the Puffin Foundation, the Pulitzer Center for Crisis Reporting, and the Christensen Fund/Project Word.

-A native of San Antonio, Texas, Bear is currently based in Quito, Ecuador, where he lives with his daughter, Camila, and wife and collaborator, journalist Ruxandra Guidi.
+A native of San Antonio, Texas, Bear is currently based in Tucson, Arizona, where he lives with his daughter, Camila, and wife and collaborator, journalist Ruxandra Guidi.
 Guidi and Guerra often work together under the name Fonografia Collective to produce print, radio, and multimedia stories.